Thrift stores are full of quality stuff and bargains. Here are four types of buys that stand out from the rest.

 If you’re searching for cleats or other athletic apparel, be on the lookout for those as well.
 Or, try secondhand sporting goods stores.
 I’ve been able to save as much as 75 percent on athletic gear and equipment by buying used.

 If you desire to decorate your home in a way that stands out — and doesn’t look like a spread from the furniture store’s weekly circular — here’s your chance.
 Best of all, you won’t empty your wallet.

 Along with the decorative items, thrift stores also sell high-end bedding, kitchen utensils and furniture.
 On a few occasions, I’ve purchased Pampered Chef pans for pennies on the dollar.
 But my most memorable purchase from the Goodwill was my luxurious leather office chair for a whopping $30.
-(The suggested retail price is $495.)
+(The suggested retail price was $495.)

 What treasures have you landed by thrifting?
 Share them by commenting below or on our Facebook page.